yhiraki/dot-emacs.d/README.md

 If you can't wait/or just don't want to:
  - install all packages listed below.
  - you need to create a settings.el file in ./emacs.d/settings.el (see settings.el.example)
  - you need to fire up emacs - all packages will be downloaded
  - it should automatically compile cedet.
 Check if that worked out!
  - you need to restart emacs (cedet doesn't like it, when new packages get installed)
+ - you might want to disable (comment) the Gnus package for the first start-up, see 24/emacs.el and search for gnus.

 Fedora:
 -------

-    su -c "yum install ctags-etags gnuplot emacs graphviz \                # main tools w3m && \                                                               # browser for links
-    texlive evince &&  \                                                   # LaTeX
+    su -c "yum install ctags-etags gnuplot emacs graphviz \                # main tools w3m curl && \                                                          # browser for links texlive evince &&  \                                                   # LaTeX
     cabal install hasktags && \                                            # Haskell
     perl-CPAN mariadb-devel && cpan -fi Module::Build::Compat && \         # database tools